Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Pools

 Sound carries far and fish have time to inspect.
-Fish the edges and inflows first; avoid wading the “heart” unless you must.
+Fish edges and inflows first.

 - Edges and shade lines first.

-- Watch for cruising fish at first/last light.
+- Watch for cruising fish at first or last light.

 Stealth: Wading, Casting & Clothing